JuanF2019/LAB-5---EventsICESI/README.md

 # events-icesi
-Java program to manage events in icesi university.
+Java program to manage events in ICESI university.